sendbird/fintech-ai-chatbot/README.md

 ### Function Calls
 `Function Calls` allows you to define situations where the ChatBot needs to interface with external APIs.
 Within `Function Calls`, you need to enter definitions for the Function and Parameters to pass to GPT, and you can define the specs of the 3rd party API to obtain the actual data of the specified Function.

-You can find this setting under Chat > AI Chatbot > Settings > Function Calls.
+You can find this setting under Chat > AI Chatbot > Function Calls.

 - Example list of Function Calls
   <img width="1231" alt="image" src="https://github.com/sendbird/fintech-ai-chatbot/assets/104121286/6cf69e85-8e10-4eac-8d2f-f3df7472d700">